vulpineblaze/sacrifice_starship_ui/README.md

  * dice rolls
    * do i even want to do this?
    * input a number, system rolls that many d12's, and give resultant successes

+ * characters
+   * do i even want to do this too?
+   * tie chars to emails
+   * retain stats, exp, money, etc..
+   * could generate dicerolls, but thats obnoxious